TengHu/AutoCoder/README.md

 AutoCoder is a cutting-edge, experimental coding agent that leverages the power of LLM, [ActionWeaver](https://github.com/TengHu/ActionWeaver) for function calling & orchestration, [LLamaIndex](https://www.llamaindex.ai/) for Retrieval-Augmented Generation (RAG), [Langchain](https://www.langchain.com/) community and [Langsmith](https://www.langchain.com/langsmith) for observability.

 Please note that this demo app is not intended for production use.
+This bot is only looking at python files at the moment.

 ## Architecture
 ![graph](docs/figures/workflow.png)